 Personal Counselling Services (PCS) provides:

-- short-term individual, couple, and group counselling services to York University students.;
+- short-term individual, couple, and group counselling services to York University students

-- crisis intervention (see What to do in a Crisis);
+- crisis intervention (see What to do in a Crisis)

-- critical incident response debriefings and consultation, and;
+- critical incident response debriefings and consultation

-- clinical training for graduate students in Psychology, Social Work, and Psychotherapy.
+- clinical training for graduate students in Psychology, Social Work, and Psychotherapy

 To learn more about other resources that are related to mental health and wellness at York, click on this link mhw.info.yorku.ca.

-Due to the various possible impacts on students of the recent labour disruption, Personal Counselling Services (PCS) is offering single-session consultations to students.
-The consultations are an opportunity for students to access, in a timely fashion, one session with a personal counsellor in which they can do one or more of the following:**
+**PLEASE NOTE: The single-session consultation does not replace our crisis services nor is it the route to ongoing counselling.
+Personal Counsellors are not able to answer administrative or academic questions, resolve financial concerns, or provide any documentation.
+This summer, Personal Counselling Services (PCS) is piloting single-session consultations to students.
+The consultations are an opportunity for students to access one session with a personal counsellor in which they can do one or more of the following:**

-• Brainstorm possible courses of action or coping mechanisms
+- Brainstorm possible courses of action or coping mechanisms

-• Generate problem-solving strategies
+- Generate problem-solving strategies

-• Receive some quick tips on topics such as stress management
+- Receive some quick tips on topics such as stress management

-• Request suggestions for referrals for other resources in the community
+- Request suggestions for referrals for other resources in the community